agileoffgrid/esphome/README.md

 # ESPHome

 This is the real ESPHome device configuration I run in our home.
+You can see more about our setup at: https://www.adventurousway.com/category/smart-rv

 ## Things & Devices